The Counterfeit

 Matthew 15:14 (Douay-Rheims)

 That is why many souls are trapped by titles.
 They know something is wrong, yet they fear drawing the necessary conclusion because office still appears to stand before them.
-This chapter teaches how to test authority in a Catholic way so the faithful are not ruled by names alone.
+The Catholic rule for testing authority is needed so the faithful are not governed by names alone.

 Scripture gives practical tests.
-St. Paul teaches that another gospel must be rejected even when preached with strong claims of authority (Galatians 1:8).
-Christ says blind guides lead souls into ruin (Matthew 15:14).
+St. Paul teaches that another gospel must be rejected even when preached with strong claims of authority.[1]
+Christ says blind guides lead souls into ruin.[2]
 In John 10, true shepherds protect the flock while hirelings abandon it.
-In Matthew 16:19, the keys are real, but they exist for guarding the kingdom, not remaking it.
+In Matthew 16:19, the keys are real, but they exist for guarding the kingdom, not remaking it.[3]

 Authority is therefore judged by fidelity to revelation.
 A claim to govern cannot overturn what God has already revealed.
 Office is real, but it is not autonomous.